Ishan465/Grocero/README.md

 Choose from a wide range of products for price comparison.

 📊 Price Comparison
-View real-time prices (randomly generated) from multiple stores.
+View prices (randomly generated) from multiple stores.

 🌍 Currency Conversion
 Get prices converted to your local currency using live exchange rates.